The science and technology of light

-- have expert knowledge in a well-defined area within photonics, materials for photonics, or ultrafast photonics and lasers,
+Have expert knowledge in a well-defined area within photonics, materials for photonics, or ultrafast photonics and lasers.

-- have an understanding of the interface between fundamental optical phenomena, optical materials and modern photonics technologies,
+Have an understanding of the interface between fundamental optical phenomena, optical materials and modern photonics technologies.

-- be familiar with the principles of experimental work and the ability to work in a laboratory, design experimental setups and conduct experiments,
+Be familiar with the principles of experimental work and the ability to work in a laboratory, design experimental setups and conduct experiments.

-- be able to apply scientific methods to interpret information, draw conclusions from scientific analysis and report the results,
+Be able to apply scientific methods to interpret information, draw conclusions from scientific analysis and report the results.

-- be able to use language, communication and collaborative skills in scientific research and an industrial environment,
+Be able to use language, communication and collaborative skills in scientific research and an industrial environment.

-- has acquired the skills to work in an international and multicultural environment.
+Has acquired the skills to work in an international and multicultural environment.

-After complementing the programme, our graduates will be eligible to continue their studies towards a PhD in photonics or work in the industry as an expert, developer, or leader in positions where knowledge and skills in photonics are required.
+After complimenting the programme, our graduates will be eligible to continue their studies towards a PhD in photonics or work in the industry as an expert, developer, or leader in positions where knowledge and skills in photonics are required.